Gravitational Entropy: Introduction

 where $\kappa$ is the surface gravity, $\Omega_H$ is the angular velocity and $\Phi$ is the electric potential of the black hole.
 Comparing to the thermodynamics of a rotating, charged body, the term involving the area behaves like the heat transfer $T\delta S$ at temperature $T$, where $\delta S$ is the change in the entropy: the surface gravity and the area of the horizon correspond to the Hawking temperature and the Bekenstein-Hawking entropy of the black hole, respectively.

 For a black hole whose event horizon is a bifurcate Killing horizon, Wald's Noether charge method can be used to derive the first law from the diffeomorphism charge associated with a Killing vector field $\xi$ \cite{Wald:1993nt,Jacobson:1993vj,Iyer:1994ys}.
-Generalizations to dynamical scenarios have been proposed in \cite{Dong:2013qoa,Wall:2015raa,Hollands:2024vbe}.
+Generalizations to dynamical scenarios have been proposed in \cite{Dong:2013qoa,Wall:2015raa,Mishra:2017sqs,Hollands:2024vbe,Gao:2001ut}.
 For perturbations around stationary black holes, the quantity $T\delta S$ can be written as an integral of the Noether charge 2-form associated with $\xi$ over the bifurcation surface.
 This carries a factor of the surface gravity $\kappa$, and so this procedure is tied to the notion of the Hawking temperature.

 In this paper, we relax the temperature dependence and derive the entropy $\delta S$ from the Noether charge, making it applicable to cases that do not involve black holes.
-Following Bousso's observation \cite{Bousso:2002ju} that entropy should be determined by the behavior of the generators of the lightsheets on the boundary of the region of concern, the vector $\xi$ conjugate to the diffeomorphism charge is chosen to be the null generator of the horizon, normalized in a universal manner.
-At a first glance, one may argue that this is achieved by simply including an overall factor $1/T$ in the vector field whose conjugate diffeomorphism charge leads to $T\delta S$.
+At first glance, one may argue that this is achieved by simply including an overall factor $1/T$ in the vector field whose conjugate diffeomorphism charge leads to $T\delta S$.
 However, as we shall see below, the presence of this factor restricts perturbations only to nearby black hole solutions with identical surface gravity, i.e.\ $\delta\kappa=0$.
 We take the configuration space to be the space of the same type of black hole solutions, with varying values of parameters such as $M$, $J$ and $Q$.
 Then, the surface gravity (and hence the Hawking temperature) depends on the point in the configuration space, and therefore in general $\delta \kappa\neq0$.
 To derive the entropy $\delta S$ as a Noether charge conjugate to a vector field $\xi$, one has to take into account the possibility for $\delta\xi\neq 0$.
-This leads to a new term appearing in the covariant phase space method.
-Such a term has appeared independently in \cite{Ashtekar:2024stm}; it has also appeared indirectly in the literature in the form of modified Lie bracket in \cite{Barnich:2001jy,Gao:2003ys,Barnich:2011mi}.
+This leads to a new term appearing in the covariant phase space method, which has been discussed independently in \cite{Ashtekar:2024stm}.
+The phase space dependence of the vector field has been considered earlier in the literature; see for instance \cite{Gao:2003ys,Frodden:2017qwh,Adami:2021nnf,Chandrasekaran:2021vyu}.
+It has also appeared indirectly in the form of modified Lie brackets in \cite{Barnich:2001jy,Barnich:2011mi}.